How Much Do Carpet Tiles for Basement Spaces Cost?

 When looking to install carpet tiles for basement that have a hidden interlock system and a raised base to deal with potential moisture problems, expect to pay around $5 to $9 per square foot.

-For a slightly lower price, consider the Carpet Tiles Modular Squares product at around $5.30 per square foot.
+The Carpet Tiles Modular Squares product costs a little under $6 per square foot.
 These also have a raised base to encourage airflow, and they have hidden interlock tabs and loops for a clean looking installation.

 Should a flood occur in the basement, simply pop these tiles apart and place them in storage until the subfloor dries again.